Dillweed Namespace Project · Standards-Facing Overview · v1.0.10 · May 2026

 Current Maturity and Availability

-The stack currently exists as published technical specifications, a governance framework, a DNSO operations charter, and published Node.js reference implementations.
-All documents are publicly available at dillweed.com.
+The stack currently exists as published technical specifications, a governance framework, a DNSO operations charter, and Node.js reference implementations now operational in local deployment for the Registry, the DillClaw Resolver, and the Anthill Observability Plane.
+All specification documents are publicly available at dillweed.com; the reference implementations are running on local development infrastructure and are not yet exposed at public endpoints.

 ComponentStatusURL

-DillClaw Resolver Spec v0.1Published specification + Node.js reference implementationdillweed.com/dillclaw-spec.html
+DillClaw Resolver Spec v0.1.3Published specification; Node.js reference implementation deployed locallydillweed.com/dillclaw-spec.html

 The immediate standards objective is dialogue around trust management, governance neutrality, trust tier attestation models, and cross-domain naming authority for portable agent ecosystems.
 The founding-phase governance structure is explicitly designed to evolve toward multi-stakeholder institutional models as adoption develops — the transition trigger is ecosystem participation rather than a fixed date.